wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 ### OpsGenie

 Send alert to OpsGenie.
-To use OpsGenie alerting you must first enable the &#39;Alert Ingestion API&#39;
+To use OpsGenie alerting, first enable the &#39;Alert Ingestion API&#39;
 in the &#39;Integrations&#39; section of OpsGenie.
 Then place the API key from the URL into the &#39;opsgenie&#39; section of the Kapacitor configuration.